pajtai/what-is-mvc/README.md

 TODO: discuss importance of seeds / migrations / deploys

+#### Migrations

+One thing to watch out for with migrations, is that column additions require both a migration and a model update.
+For example, if we add a slug column to the `pages` table, the requires an `addColumn` in the migration and adding `slug` to the model.

+#### Seeds

 To create a Page Model, we must first connect to the database.
 This means we have to get configs from somewhere.
 For now we will hard code some localhost configs, so make sure you have mysql installed.